Fushiguro19/Fushiguro19/README.md

 - 👋 Hi, I’m @Fushiguro19
 - 👀 I’m interested in "anything which makes me curious"
-- 🌱 I’m currently learning Python
+- 🌱 Currently into Blockchain

 <!---